callmidrey/Project-4--Group-3/README.md

 </ul>

 #### Data Retrieval from APIs:<br>
-Data is extracted from API and tables are merged together using get_data_from_api.ipynb file.<br>
+- Data is extracted from API and tables are merged together using get_data_from_api.ipynb file.
-Data is then used for modelling process and Data analysis.<br>
+- Data is then used for modelling process and Data analysis.
-Exploratory Data Analysis (EDA):
+- Exploratory Data Analysis (EDA).
-Summary statistics.
+- Summary statistics.
-Data visualization (histograms, box plots, correlation matrices, etc.).
+- Data visualization (histograms, box plots, correlation matrices, etc.).

 #### Feature Engineering
-Creation of new features (if applicable).
+- Creation of new features (if applicable).
-Encoding categorical variables.
+- Encoding categorical variables.
-Feature selection techniques.
+- Feature selection techniques.
-Scaling and normalization of numerical features.
+- Scaling and normalization of numerical features.

 #### Model Building
 1. Model accuracy & probability
-Splitting the dataset into training and testing sets.
+- Splitting the dataset into training and testing sets.
-Selection of appropriate machine learning algorithms: Random Forest Classifier.
+- Selection of appropriate machine learning algorithms: Random Forest Classifier.
-Model training and evaluation.
+- Model training and evaluation.
-Performance metrics (accuracy, precision, recall, F1-score, etc.).
+- Performance metrics (accuracy, precision, recall, F1-score, etc.).

 ![Alt text](image-2.png)

-Hyperparameter tuning.
+- Hyperparameter tuning.
-Choosing top contributing factors in model and testing model accuracy again.
+- Choosing top contributing features in model and testing model accuracy again.

 ![Alt text](image-3.png)

 2. Model prediction
-Splitting the dataset into training and testing sets.
+- Splitting the dataset into training and testing sets.
-Selection of appropriate machine learning algorithms: Random Forest Regressor, XG Boost, Lasso Regression and Neural Network Regression.
+- Selection of appropriate machine learning algorithms: Random Forest Regressor, XG Boost, Lasso Regression and Neural Network Regression.
-Model training and evaluation.
+- Model training and evaluation.
-Performance metrics (accuracy, precision, recall, F1-score, etc.).
+- Performance metrics (accuracy, precision, recall, F1-score, etc.).

 ![Alt text](image-1.png)

-Hyperparameter tuning.
+- Hyperparameter tuning.

 #### Website Building

 # Results and Discussion
-Presentation of the model evaluation results.
+- Presentation of the model evaluation results.
-Interpretation of feature importance.
+- Interpretation of feature importance.
-Discussion on the model's performance and limitations.
+- Discussion on the model's performance and limitations.
-Insights derived from the analysis.
+- Insights derived from the analysis.

 # Conclusion
-Summary of key findings.
+- Summary of key findings.
-Recommendations for future work.
+- Recommendations for future work.
-Conclusion remarks.
+- Conclusion remarks.

 # References
-Citation of datasets, libraries, and resources used.
+- Citation of datasets, libraries, and resources used.
-Links to relevant research papers or articles.<br>
 Data Source: https://www.kaggle.com/c/home-credit-default-risk/data
 # Appendix
-Additional charts or tables.
+- Additional charts or tables.
-Any other supplementary materials.
+- Any other supplementary materials.